Jump to:

 Epidemiology including risk factors and primary prevention

-The prevalence of adults with FAI is about 10-15% with symptomatic athletes around 55%.32 About 43-53% of asymptomatic people have FAI.36 There are three types of FAI: cam-, pincer-, and combined impingement.
+The prevalence of adults with FAI is about 10-15%, with rates increasing consistently between 2000-2016.6,7 There are three types of FAI: cam-, pincer-, and combined impingement.
 Cam-type impingement is more prevalent in young active males, while pincer-type impingement is more common in middle-aged athletic females.
 Many patients have the mixed type.
 Proposed risk factors include pediatric hip diseases, high-impact athletic activities during growth, and genetics.
-SCFE has been proposed to be a risk factor for development of cam type FAI and in some cases surgical over-correction of a hip dysplasia may lead to a pincer type FAI.
-Recently, there have been reports that athletes with excessive participation in high-impact sports during adolescence when the skeleton matures have a higher prevalence of FAI when compared to non-athletes.6 Other risk factors include protrusio acetabuli, coxa profunda, acetabular retroversion, prominent posterior acetabular rim, developmental hip dysplasia, femoral retrotorsion and coxa vara.2
+SCFE has been proposed to be a risk factor for development of cam-type FAI and in some cases surgical over-correction of a hip dysplasia may lead to a pincer-type FAI.
+Recently, there have been reports that athletes with excessive participation in high-impact sports during adolescence when the skeleton matures have a higher prevalence of FAI when compared to non-athletes.8 Other risk factors include protrusio acetabuli, coxa profunda, acetabular retroversion, prominent posterior acetabular rim, developmental hip dysplasia, femoral retrotorsion and coxa vara.2

-Hip labral tears are estimated to be present in 66% of those with mechanical hip pain and in 39% of asymptomatic patients.34,35 Generally, acetabular labral tear is secondary to FAI, trauma, dysplasia, capsular laxity, congenital etiologies, and degeneration.7
+Hip labral tears are estimated to be present in 66% of those with mechanical hip pain and in 39% of asymptomatic patients.9,10 Generally, acetabular labral tears are secondary to FAI, trauma, dysplasia, capsular laxity, congenital etiologies, and degeneration.11 Acetabular labral tears are particularly common in athletes who participate in sports involving cutting and rotation movements, with rates of asymptomatic labral tears noted as high as 89% in adolescent skiers and hockey players.12

 Age-standardized prevalence of symptomatic radiographic hip OA has varied from 1% to 10% in large population-based prevalence surveys.
-Incidence of symptomatic hip OA is 88 per 100,000 per year.33 Risk factors are divided into modifiable and non-modifiable categories.
-Modifiable risk factors include trauma, BMI, muscle weakness, and high impact activities.
-Non-modifiable risk factors include female gender, increased age, genetics, and developmental or acquired deformities of the lower extremities.8,32
+Incidence of symptomatic hip OA is 88 per 100,000 per year.13 Prearthritic hip disorders (PAHD) are abnormalities in hip anatomy that are associated with disability, chronic pain, and early hip OA in otherwise healthy adolescents and young adults.14,15 Femoroacetabular impingement, acetabular dysplasia, and acetabular labral tears are examples of PAHD, particularly prevalent in athletes.16,17 Risk factors for hip OA are divided into modifiable and non-modifiable categories.
+Modifiable risk factors include trauma, body mass index (BMI), muscle weakness, and high impact activities.
+Non-modifiable risk factors include female gender, increased age, genetics, and developmental or acquired deformities of the lower extremities.6,18

 Patho-anatomy/physiology

-Hip labral tears develop secondary to excessive loading over the acetabular labrum producing direct wearing and tearing of the labral surface.7,11 Hip OA may develop due to repetitive shear stress at the hip articular surface causing cellular and molecular changes, which include decreased type II collagen and proteoglycans in the articular cartilage, increased release of pro-inflammatory mediators, and increased apoptotic cellular changes.8,12
+Hip labral tears develop secondary to excessive loading over the acetabular labrum producing direct wearing and tearing of the labral surface.11,20 Hip OA may develop due to repetitive shear stress at the hip articular surface causing cellular and molecular changes, which include decreased type II collagen and proteoglycans in the articular cartilage, increased release of pro-inflammatory mediators, and increased apoptotic cellular changes.18,21

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-It is considered that untreated patients with FAI will experience a gradual deterioration of symptoms, but the long-term outlook is still unknown.2 Patients with labral damage will develop worsening hip biomechanical function leading to accelerated development of hip OA.
-Pathological biomechanical stress caused by hip OA progressively disrupt the homeostatic equilibrium between joint tissue synthesis and degradation, ultimately resulting in end-stage OA.5,9
+It is considered that patients with untreated FAI will experience a gradual deterioration of cartilage, but the long-term outlook is still unknown.2 Patients with labral damage will develop worsening hip biomechanical function leading to accelerated development of hip OA.
+Pathological biomechanical stress caused by hip OA progressively disrupt the homeostatic equilibrium between joint tissue synthesis and degradation, potentially resulting in end-stage OA.5,22

 Essentials of Assessment